 - The Future Relationship Between the United Kingdom and the European Union (July, 2018)

 This white paper contains the government's most detailed proposals to date for the UK's future relationship with the EU and marks a shift toward a softer Brexit.
 The proposals include a free trade area for goods, supported by a "facilitated customs arrangement" and a "common rulebook" on regulatory standards; a "framework for mobility" to replace the free movement of people; continued cooperation in security matters; and continued coordination on foreign policy and defense issues.

 - Customs Bill: Legislating for the UK's Future Customs, VAT, and Excise Regimes (Oct., 2017)

 This white paper describes the provisions of a bill to revise the UK's customs, VAT, and excise collection systems.

 - Preparing for Our Future Trade Policy (Oct., 2017)

 This white paper outlines the basic principles that will shape the UK's future trading framework and the government's approach to developing a post-Brexit trade policy.

 - Legislating for the United Kingdom's Withdrawal from the European Union (March, 2017)

 This white paper outlines the parameters of a "Great Repeal Bill" to repeal the European Communities Act of 1972, which enables EU law to have direct effect in the UK.
 In addition, the proposed legislation will convert all EU law in force on the date of the UK's withdrawal from the EU into UK law, thereby ensuring statutory continuity.
 Moving forward, Parliament will have the option of retaining existing EU law or enacting new legislation to replace it on a case-by-case basis.

-The following documents, published by the Department for Exiting the European Union, outline the UK government's negotiating position with respect to key issues related to Brexit:
+The following documents, published by the Department for Exiting the European Union, outline the UK government's negotiating positions with respect to key issues related to Brexit: